 It means that you can publish as many books as you want, unlike with traditional publishing, which often demands a series – even if the author had no intention of creating an entire series.

-The great thing about Kindle publishing is that you will be published in digital format.
+The great thing about Kindle Direct publishing is that you will be published in digital format.
 So people will receive eBooks immediately when they order.
-But, authors also have the option of using Createspace for customers who prefer print books – so you reach a bigger audience.
+But, authors also have the option serving customers who prefer print books – so you reach a bigger audience.

 How To Get Started

 Well, this may sound silly, but the best way to get started is to sit down and, well… START WRITING.

 Writing is like any other job in that you need to show up at a regular time every single day and make some progress.